Substance over form. Definition | Example | Uses

 Substance over form concept is a notion that underlies the concept of reliability, one of the qualitative characteristics detailed in the IASB's Framework.

-In essence, substance over form in accounting refers to the concept that transactions recorded in a company's financial statements and its disclosures must reflect their economic substance rather than their legal form.
+In essence, substance over form refers to the accounting concept that transactions recorded in a company's financial statements and its disclosures must reflect their economic reality rather than their legal form.

-Let's take an example of this principle with the definition of an asset.
-A liability should be recognized in the balance sheet.
+Let's take an example of this principle with the definition of an asset & a liability as it should be recognized in the balance sheet.

 An asset is a resource controlled by the reporting entity that derives economic benefit for the entity itself.
 The point to emphasize where assets are concerned is the concept of 'control'.
 To meet the definition of an asset, an entity must have control over that asset.

-Conversely, a liability is an obligation on the part of the entity that creates an expectation that the entity will experience an outflow of funds (or depletions of other assets) to settle the obligation.
+As opposed to assets, liabilities are obligations that generate an expectation that the entity will experience an outflow of funds (or depletion of other assets) to settle them.

-In assessing whether an asset or a liability has been created, the characteristics of the transaction should be scrutinized, not simply the legal form.
+In assessing whether an asset or a liability has been created, the economic substance of the transaction should be scrutinized, not simply the legal form of transaction.
 The term' risks and rewards' are often cited when determining the substance of business transactions, and some factors that may be considered are as follows.

 Some of the applications of substance over form accounting in IFRS.